acodeninja/pico-up-and-running/README.md

-build   minify and attempt to compile pico application to bytecodes free    show the current free ram and rom space, requires a soft-reset init    initialise a python pico project in the current directory image   prepare an image for use with the pico push    push local application code to a connected pico wipe    remove all files from a connected pico version show the version of pico-up
+build   minify and attempt to compile pico application to bytecodes free    show the current free ram and rom space, requires a soft-reset init    initialise a python pico project in the current directory image   prepare a 128x128 sprite image for use with the pico push    push local application code to a connected pico wipe    remove all files from a connected pico version show the version of pico-up